What is the role of the Planning Advisory Group (PAG)

 Once a consultation has been received from MDC, we have 21 days to respond, in some cases where necessary we will ask for an extension to the 21 days.
 To keep to the 21 day deadline, the Planning Advisory Group meets every three weeks.
-A list of the meeting dates can be found here xxxx a 5 days in advance of the meeting you will also be able to see which application are on the list for that meeting.
+A list of the meeting dates can be found here.
+5 days in advance of the meeting you will also be able to see which application are on the list for that meeting.

 In advance of the meeting the Chair & Clerk of the PAG will consider which applications to discuss, these are usually applications that will have a wider impact than just the immediate neighbours e.g. the creation of a new convenience store.
 However any member of the PAG or person at the meeting can request that any application is discussed.

 Can I speak at the PAG?

 Yes, anyone can either object to a planning application or support one and we welcome applicants and agents to come and talk about their applications.
 This does not necessarily mean that the PAG will support your views as they will consider the interests of the local community as a whole